nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The `type` can be: amount, info, time, or category.
   * amount (of type **double** up to **2dp**.
 Digits beyond 2dp will be ignored.): edits the income
   * info (of type **String**): edits the description of income
   * time (in the format **YYYY MM DD HH mm**): edits the time at which income is earned.
-(Note: entering 3 instead of 03 still works for March, Users can remove preceding 0s, where apt, for simplicity sake)
+    * (Note: entering 3 instead of 03 still works for March, Users can remove preceding 0s, where apt, for simplicity sake)
+    * The oldest date that can be entered is 2000 01 01 00 00.
   * category (should be in the category list mentioned in [`addExpense`](#adding-an-expense-addexpense) feature): edits the category of that income
 * You can only edit one type at a time.
 * Existing values will be updated to the input values.